 Biological and Chemical Materials

 Taking biological or chemical samples with you on an international trip constitutes an export under U.S. export regulations.
-For example, materials that could be used for manufacture of biological or chemical weapons, chemicals that are used as propellants and high explosive materials may require specific export licenses depending on the country to which you are travelling.
+For example, materials that could be used for the manufacture of biological or chemical weapons, chemicals that are used as propellants, and high-explosive materials may require specific export licenses depending on the country to which you are traveling.
 Also, there may be specific health and safety requirements to follow in order to safely transport these materials.
 If you intend to bring biological or chemical materials with you on an international trip, consult with the Office of Culture, Ethics and Compliance before doing so.

 Who Will You Be Working With On Your Trip?

 The FCPA makes it unlawful to offer something of value to foreign government officials in order to obtain or retain business, direct business to a particular party or otherwise obtain an unfair advantage.
 The business to be obtained or retained need not be with a foreign government or foreign government instrumentality, but may be private.
 USC personnel may not offer or make payments to a foreign official in order to:

 - induce the individual to violate his or her lawful duty;